Molasses Oatmeal Bread Recipe

 Light molasses comes from the first boiling of the sugar syrup.
 It’s lighter in flavor and color.
 If a recipe doesn’t specify which type of molasses to use, I recommend using light molasses.

 Dark molasses comes from the second boiling of the sugar syrup.
 It’s darker and not as sweet as light molasses.
 It’s typically used in things like baked beans.
-However, I’ve used it in this bread recipe and liked it.
+Dark molasses is also recommended for this recipe.

 How to Make Molasses Oatmeal Bread in the Bread Machine